Qudsia Bagh

-Qudsia Bagh (English: Qudsia Garden) is an 18th-century garden complex and palace located in Old Delhi, India.
+Qudsia Bagh (English: Qudsia Garden) is an 18th-century Mughal garden complex and palace located in Civil Lines, Delhi, just outside the Walled City of Old Delhi, India.

 History

 The complex was constructed in 1748 for Qudsia Begum, the mother of Mughal emperor Ahmad Shah Bahadur.
-It is situated north of the old city.
-Formerly a splendid palace, it belonged to the heir apparent before falling into disrepair.
+It is situated north of the old city of Delhi.
+Formerly a splendid palace, it constituted a possession of the heir apparent before falling into disrepair and obscurity.
 Large parts of it were destroyed during the Indian Rebellion of 1857.

-Today only an entrance gate, the Shahi (Emperor's) mosque and the stables remain.
+Today, only an entrance gate, the Shahi (Emperor's) mosque, and the stables remain.
 Historian Hasan Zafar notes that the garden has been recorded as a protected monument in the Archaeological Survey of India records.
-There are plans by the Municipal Corporation of Delhi to rename Qudsia Bagh "MM Aggarwal Park", after the city commissioner, which has raised protests.